andrew-goad/andrew-goad/README.md

 I built a configurable consumer-credit strategy environment with adjustable population size, product/score mix, selected product bounds, policy thresholds and counteroffer settings.
 I executed **39 runs of 50,000 synthetic applications each: 1.95 million decision evaluations**, not 1.95 million unique borrowers.
 Source-consistent comparisons within appropriate scenario groups expose access, affordability, exposure and review/decline tradeoffs.

 The synthetic foundation also evolved through four Module 1 workstreams: **mortgage realism, risk-proxy dispersion, scenario design and revolving-payment sensitivity**.
-The development story is not just that the code changed, but that its consequences can be examined.
+For example, revolving-payment estimates were revised so that APR changes affect payment burden—making the synthetic foundation more useful for strategy testing.

 <a name="cds-power-bi"></a>
 #### Power BI: what changed, for whom, and why?